mdn/content/meta/content/en/legacy/external-content.md

 ---
+title: "Making a change that depends on external content"
-title: "External content"
+linkTitle: "External content"
 weight: 4
-description: >
-  Making a change that depends on external content
 ---

 Some MDN content is created from external data files or repositories using KS macros.